BE Pilots

 Learn more about the ComEd Beneficial Electrification Plan Pilots.

 The Final Order in ComEd’s Beneficial Electrification Plan (“BE Plan”) proceeding, Illinois Commerce Commission (“Commission” or “ICC”) Docket Nos.22-0432 and 22-0442, Cons., dated March 23, 2023, and Amended May 8, 2023 (“Final Order”), specifies a budget of $77 million annually over the three-year period of the BE Plan, 2023 through 2025.
-Of this $77 million total, the Commission allocated $5 million annually to implement eight pilot programs, referred to collectively as the BE Pilots.
+Of this $77 million total, the Commission allocated $5 million annually to implement eight pilot programs, referred to collectively as the Beneficial Electrification (BE) Pilots.

-December 19, 2024 BE Pilot Update:
+March 21, 2025 BE Pilot Update:

 This update provides the latest information on the scope, vendors, anticipated launch and close dates, and the status of the BE Pilots.